 Even when the evidence is obtained, translating it to practical dietary advice can be difficult and counter-intuitive.
 Lutein, for example, occurs in many yellow and orange fruits and vegetables and protects the eyes against various diseases.
 However, it does not protect the eye nearly as well as zeaxanthin, and the presence of lutein in the retina will prevent zeaxanthin uptake.
 Additionally, evidence has shown that the lutein present in egg yolk is more readily absorbed than the lutein from vegetable sources, possibly because of fat solubility.[16]
 At the most basic level, the question "should you eat eggs?" is complex to the point of dismay, including misperceptions about the health effects of cholesterol in egg yolk, and its saturated fat content.

 As another example, lycopene is prevalent in tomatoes (and actually is the chemical that gives tomatoes their red color).
-It is more highly concentrated, however, in processed tomato products such as commercial pasta sauce, or
+It is more highly concentrated, however, in processed tomato products such as commercial pasta sauce, or tomato soup, than in fresh "healthy" tomatoes.
+Yet, such sauces tend to have high amounts of salt, sugar, other substances a person may wish or even need to avoid.

 Antioxidants